bouncmpe/capstone/README.md

 ## For senior-year students

-We will administer your project as a pull request (PR) throught the semester.
+We will administer your project as a pull request (PR) through the semester.

 See the relevant project board for this semester [here](https://github.com/orgs/bouncmpe/projects/16).